 Microbe (STS-115), STL-Immune (STS-131), Micro-4 (STS-135)

-- Improved understanding of the risk due to infectious disease becomes critical to ensure crew health, safety and performance during long duration missions.
+Improving the understanding of the risk due to infectious disease becomes critical to ensure crew health, safety, and performance during long duration missions.
 Changes that occur to both the human immune system and the pathogens could represent a major challenge to the successful transition from short- to long-duration space flight.

-- The Micro-5 experiment infects the human surrogate model Caenorhabditis elegans with S. typhimurium during space flight and follow the survival of the C. elegans on orbit compared to controls on Earth.
+- The Micro-5 experiment infects the human surrogate model Caenorhabditis elegans with S. typhimurium during space flight, and follows the survival of the C. elegans roundworms on orbit, compared to controls on Earth.

 - Micro-5 studies the role of the intestine during infections in real-time, defines virulence mechanisms, identifies evolutionarily conserved responses, and tests novel therapeutic strategies to prevent infectious disease.